kurmasz/poprawa/README.md

 Poprawa (Polish for "improvement") is a Ruby library for generating progress reports from Excel-based gradebooks.
+It is designed for instructors who use mastery-based grading (or other forms of alternative grading) and find that their LMS's gradebook doesn't meet their needs. ()

 The idea is that this code can serve as a starting point for writing your own progress reports.
 But, if you don't mind using our conventions to format your spreadsheet and progress report, you can use this code "out of the box".